Time's Up's New President & CEO Tina Tchen Has Big Plans

 “Finally, I feel strongly that it’s not just public policy that’s going to change things.
 State laws and federal laws change slowly.
 Companies can do more than that.
 They can aspire to better policies that will support their culture.
 A company can overnight decide to change their policy — grant paid leave, or pregnancy accommodation — and affect all of their employees.
 There’s a real opportunity now to help companies do that.”

-In the two years since Time’s Up was formed, the organization has had concrete achievements, but also has been criticized for being cliquey and inefficient.
+In the two years since Time’s Up was formed, the organisation has had concrete achievements, but also has been criticised for being cliquey and inefficient.
 Why has Time’s Up been the focus of criticism?

 “I’ve been working on gender equity issues for a long time.
-Criticism of organizations of women coming together to strive for more power are pretty common.
+Criticism of organisations of women coming together to strive for more power are pretty common.
 I’ve heard it before; I’m not surprised to hear it again.
-I’m in particular not surprised to hear it leveled at an organization like Time’s Up, that has amassed so much power and influence in such a short amount of time.
+I’m in particular not surprised to hear it levelled at an organisation like Time’s Up, that has amassed so much power and influence in such a short amount of time.

 Advertisement